-On Thursday, April 11, the Community Center for the Performing Arts and KRVM proudly welcome One-Man-Band Keller Williams back to the WOW Hall.
+On Thursday, October 12, the Community Center for the Performing Arts proudly welcomes Keller Williams to the WOW Hall.